-Start Time Indicates the date/time at the beginning of the V-Check [TM] Analysis Phase.
-Note: At the corresponding date/time the status code 'E9' is stored in the SDM's internal memory for subsequent analysis of V-Check [TM] Measurements with V-STATS.
+Start Time Indicates the date/time at the beginning of the V-CheckTM Analysis Phase.
+Note : At the corresponding date/time the status code 'E9' is stored in the SDM's internal memory for subsequent analysis of V-Check [TM] Measurements with V-STATS.

-( End Time Indicates the date/time at the end of the V-CheckTM Analysis Phase/V-CheckTM Measurement.
-Note: At the corresponding date/time, the status code 'E9' is stored in the SDM's internal memory for subsequent analysis of V-CheckTM Measurements with V-STATS.
+End Time Indicates the date/time at the end of the V-CheckTM Analysis Phase/V-CheckTM Measurement.
+Note: At the corresponding date/time, the status code 'E9' is stored in the SDM's internal memory for subsequent analysis of V-Check [TM] Measurements with V-STATS.
 Stabilization Duration Indicates the duration of the 'V-Check Stabilization Phase', i.e. the time span from 'Sensor-On-Patient' detection to the 'Start of the V-Check Analysis Phase'.
 Indicated in hh:mm:ss format.
 Note: For future V-Check [TM] Measurement, the 'Stabilization Duration' can be adjusted in the sub-menu 'V-Check Settings' (Table 44).
 Analysis Duration Indicates the duration of the 'V-Check Analysis Phase', i.e. the time span from the beginning to the end of the 'V-Check Analysis Phase'.
-Note: Only data measured during the 'V-Check Analysis Phase' are used to calculate the 'V-Check Results'.
+Note : Only data measured during the 'V-Check Analysis Phase' are used to calculate the 'V-Check Results'.
 Note: For future V-Check [TM] Measurement, the 'Analysis Duration' can be adjusted in the sub-menu 'V-Check Settings' (Table 44).
-Mean, Min, Max, SD, Median For each enabled parameter, the mean, the minimum (min), the maximum (max), the standard deviation (SD) and the median of its readings within the 'V-Check Analysis Phase' are indicated.
-Note: If for a parameter the percentage of its data with 'valid' quality (4.2.3.8) is smaller than the percentage specified by the parameter 'Data Validity' (see below), results will not be displayed for this parameter but '' will display instead.
-Duration of episodes with data of at least questionable quality For each parameter, the duration of episodes with at least questionable quality (4.2.3.8) within the 'V-Check Analysis Phase' is indicated underneath 'Max' and 'Median' in the 'hh:mm:ss' format and - in parenthesis - in percentage of the Analysis Duration.
-Data Validity V-Check Results are only calculated for a parameter if the percentage of its valid data (4.2.3.8) within the 'V-Check Analysis Phase' exceeds the percentage specified by the parameter 'Data Validity'.
-Note: The parameter 'Data Validity' can be adjusted in the sub-menu 'V-Check Settings' (Table 44).
+Mean, Min, Max, SD, Median adjusted in the sub-menu 'V-Check Settings' (Table 44).
+For each enabled parameter, the mean, the minimum (min), the maximum (max), the standard deviation (SD) and the median of its readings within the adjusted in the sub-menu 'V-Check Settings' (Table 44).
+For each enabled parameter, the mean, the minimum (min), the maximum (max), the standard deviation (SD) and the median of its readings within the 'V-Check Analysis Phase' are indicated.
+Note : If for a parameter the percentage of its data with 'valid' quality (4.2.3.8) is smaller than the percentage specified by the parameter 'Data Validity' (see below), results will not be displayed for this parameter but '' will display Median Duration of episodes with data of at least questionable adjusted in the sub-menu 'V-Check Settings' (Table 44).
+For each enabled parameter, the mean, the minimum (min), the maximum (max), the standard deviation (SD) and the median of its readings within the 'V-Check Analysis Phase' are indicated.
+Note : If for a parameter the percentage of its data with 'valid' quality (4.2.3.8) is smaller than the percentage specified by the parameter 'Data Validity' (see below), results will not be displayed for this parameter but '' will display instead.
+For each parameter, the duration of episodes with at least questionable quality (4.2.3.8) within the 'V-Check Analysis Phase' is indicated underneath 'Max' and 'Median' in the 'hh:mm:ss' format and - in parenthesis - in